cjan957/METEORITES/README.md

 * In the 'Project Explorer', open warlords > src > com.ttcj.testing
 * Right click the package com.ttcj.testing > Run As > JUnit Test

+* Note: We have created a separate package for testing purposes as we already implemented several classes before the testing interface was released.
+We did this to prevent any conflicts and with our existing classes and code.

 ## 5.0 Who can I talk to? ##

 * Please feel free to contact us if you have any questions regarding our game / README, thanks.